arcetri/goprime/README.md

 ## Contribute

+Please feel invited to contribute by creating a pull request to submit the code you would like to be included.

+You can also contact us using the following email address: *goprime-contributors (at) external (dot) cisco (dot) com*.
+If you send us an email, please include the phrase "__goprime author question__" somewhere in the subject line or your email may be rejected.

+## Contribute

 Please feel invited to contribute by creating a pull request to submit the code or bug fixes you would like to be included in GoPrime.

 ## License

-This project is distributed under the terms of the GNU General Public License v3.0.
+This project is distributed under the terms of the Apache License v2.0.
 See file "LICENSE" for further reference.